ls1-sys-prog-course-archive-WiSe23/task3-processes/README.md

 ## run_pipeline

 `run_pipeline` should execute one pipeline structure.
-If a pipeline references more than one `struct command` than each command stdin should be connected to the stdout of the previous command with a pipe (except for the first command, which has no previous stdin it could be connected to).
+If a pipeline references more than one `struct command` then each command stdin should be connected to the stdout of the previous command with a pipe (except for the first command, which has no previous stdin it could be connected to).
-If `output_redir` is set than the commands stdout should be redirected to file path specified.
+If `output_redir` is set then the commands stdout should be redirected to file path specified.
 Stdout should be writeable.
-If `input_redir` is set than the commands stdin should be redirected to the file path specified.
+If `input_redir` is set then the commands stdin should be redirected to the file path specified.
 Stdin should be readable.

 ## run_builtin

-`run_builtin` should perform one of the for three builtins types:
+`run_builtin` should perform one of the three builtin types:

 `wait [PID]`: Accepts an optional argument `PID` via builtin_arg (builtin_arg is NULL if not provided by the user).
 If a pid is provided the shell should use `waitpid(2)` on this pid.
-If no `PID` is provided it should use the `waitpid(2)` to wait for any child process.
+If no pid is provided it should use the `waitpid(2)` to wait for any child process.

 `exit [CODE]`: Accepts an optional argument `CODE` via builtin_arg (builtin_arg is NULL if not provided by the user).
 If an exitcode is provided the shell should use `exit(2)` to terminate the shell with the given exitcode.
-If no `CODE` argument is provided with should exit the program with exit code 0.
+If no `CODE` argument is provided the shell should exit with exit code 0.

 `kill PID`: Accepts an argument `PID` via builtin_arg (builtin_arg is NULL if not provided by the user).
-If the argument is not provided (`builtin_arg` is NULL) than a meaningfull error message should be printed.
+If the argument is not provided (`builtin_arg` is NULL) then a meaningfull error message should be printed.
-When the kill builtin is called, the shell should send a SIGTERM signal to process specified by PID.
+When the kill builtin is called, the shell should send a SIGTERM signal to the process specified by pid.

 ## Test setup